Articles of Incorporation and Rules

 (Exercise of voting rights and election rights in writing)

-Article 3 If a representative exercises his/her voting rights and election rights in writing pursuant to Article 65 of the Articles of Incorporation, he/she shall submit the following to the Union before the opening of the General Representatives Meeting.
+Article 3 When a representative exercises voting rights and election rights in writing in accordance with Article 65 of the Articles of Association, the following shall be submitted to the association before the opening of the general meeting of representatives.

 • A document signed or stamped by the representative, clearly indicating whether or not to approve or disapprove of the matters notified in advance (hereinafter referred to as the "written resolution")